lxieyang/ionic-audio-player/README.md

 To try it out, use the following commands to install the app on an actual device:

 - For Android devices: make sure you have a wired connection from your phone to your Mac/PC, then run `ionic cordova run android --prod` in terminal.
-- For iOS devices: make sure you have a Mac, and run `ionic cordova build ios --prod`.
+- For iOS devices: make sure you have a Mac, and run `ionic cordova prepare ios`.
 Then use Xcode to open up the project and install it to your iOS devices.

 ## Ionic Native Plugins